The Age of AI

 Do you need some help preparing for HR automation?
 CareerPro Global can assist with resume and response preparation and career coaching to help you develop an interview strategy..
 We’ll help you select the keywords and create the narratives that will differentiate your responses from competitors.
 Your resume will augment the impression you make when your screening video is reviewed.

 No, CareerPro Global won’t be moving towards automated resume production any time soon.
 For our part, we think it’s good to keep the humans in the equation.
-When you work with us, you’ll work in partnership with one of our Master Resume writers who is there to help you.
+When you choose our certified resume writing services, you’ll work in partnership with one of our Master Resume writers who is there to help you.
 If that sounds a lot better than an artificial intelligence interview, we hope you’ll get in touch for a free career consultation.

 2Feloni, Richard, I tried the software that uses AI . . . , Business Insider, Aug.
 23, 2017